 One often hears the argument that only a single worldwide civilization, with a total mixture of all races, would resolve the tensions and conflicts between groups.
 That does not appear to me necessary or desirable.
 If one could teach man to be tolerant, i.e., to be ready to understand and accept other lifestyles both within civilizations and between various peoples, then ethnocentrism will find itself defused without it being necessary for groups to surrender their cultural uniqueness nor pride in their own civilization.
 Establishing peace among peoples need not be accomplished over the dead bodies of civilizations and races.
 (Irenäus Eibl-Eibesfeldt)

-Many modern rulers of Western Europe praise individualism, globalism, multiculturalism, and mass immigration.
-Consequently, most Western European schools, universities, journalists, and public figures unanimously preach global equality like a religious dogma.
+The rulers of Western Europe praise individualism, globalism, multiculturalism, and mass immigration.
+Consequently, our schools, universities, journalists, and public figures unanimously preach global equality like a religious dogma.
 Probably because universal human equality is a religious dogma:

 There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female; for ye are all one in Christ Jesus.
 (Galatians 3:28)